-Veterans—current or former serving members of the Australian Defence Force—and their families are an important population group for health and welfare monitoring.
-The unique nature of Australian Defence Force service promotes protective factors that can lead to improved health outcomes but also exposes members to risk factors that may lead to poor health during and after their military service.
+Veterans – permanent, reserve and ex-serving members of the Australian Defence Force (ADF) – and their families are an important population group for health and welfare monitoring.
+The unique nature of ADF service promotes protective factors that can lead to improved health outcomes but also exposes members to risk factors that may lead to poor health during and after their military service.

-Ex-serving males are around 24% more likely to die by suicide than Australian males
+Serving permanent and reserve males are about half as likely to die by suicide as Australian males

 Nearly 1 in 10 (9.4%) veterans were socially isolated.
 This was similar to people who had never served in the ADF (11%)

 Veterans were more likely to volunteer (19%) than people who had never served in the ADF (14%)